gibbonsja/Meanderings/nial/concise.md

 # Condensed Nial

-The following is my personal interpretation of Nial, take it as you will.
+The following is my personal interpretation of Nial.

 Nial borrows from Lisp and Functional programming and combines that with a data model of nested arrays.
 It is the product of early work in the array language community.

+## Terms

+Throughout this document the terms *operator* and *function* will be used interchangeably.

+Nial is expression oriented and *operator* relates more to the syntax of expressions while *function* relates to the execution of expressions.

 ## Nial vs APL

-Nial differs from APL etc in that it uses the standard ascii character set for programming, does not have distinct monadic and dyadic interpretations for an operator and does not have special verb train interpretations.
+Nial differs from APL etc in that it uses the standard ascii character set for programming, does not have distinct monadic and dyadic interpretations for an operator and does not have special verb train conventions.

 In Nial an operator can be used in either an infix form (x opn y) or a prefix form (opn x) and has the same behaviour in both contexts with